isurusenarath1/My-To-Do-List/README.md

 ```

 This will:
+1. Validate your MongoDB connection
-1. Build the frontend React application with Vite
+2. Build the frontend React application with Vite
-2. Copy the backend files to the dist directory
+3. Copy the backend files to the dist directory
-3. Create a production server.js that serves both the API and frontend
+4. Create a production server.js that serves both the API and frontend
-4. Create a production package.json with necessary dependencies
+5. Create a production package.json with necessary dependencies

 To run the production build:
 ```